LiuYuancheng/IT_OT_IoT_Cyber_Security_Workshop/OT_System_Attack_Case_Study/Railway_HQ_HMI/Railway_HQ_HMI.md

 **Use Case**: Common in systems where immediate operational feedback and control are required, such as emergency stop panels or motor control dashboards.

-Master–Slave Linkage (Non-Integrated HMI Connection)

 ##### 2. Master-Slave linkage (Non-integrated HMI connection)

 In more complex systems, a **master HMI** is directly linked to OT devices, while one or more **slave HMIs** connect to the master via a separate network.
-Slave HMIs receive data filtered and distributed by the master HMI andall the slave's control request will also send to master HMI first then forward to related controller based on the master HMI's setting.
+Slave HMIs receive data filtered and distributed by the master HMI and all the slave's control request will also send to master HMI first then forward to related controller based on the master HMI's setting.
 (The connection is shown below)

 ![](img/s_05.png)

+` Figure-03: Master-Slave linkage of HMI connection, version v_0.0.2 (2025)`

 Key features of the direct Master-Slave linkage :

-- Better control over access permissions
+- Better control over access permissions configuration
 - Isolation between core control and auxiliary interfaces
 - Suitable for multi-role operator environments

 **Use Case**: Operation training systems, remote monitoring stations, or multi-tiered control rooms.

 ##### 3. Database Linkage (Non-Integrated HMI Connection)

-In large SCADA environments, processed field data is often stored in centralized databases.
+In large SCADA environments, processed OT field data is often stored in centralized databases.
 Some of the HMIs such as the management HMI in this configuration access **historical or aggregated data** via standard IT protocols (e.g., SQL queries, RESTful APIs) rather than communicating directly with OT devices.
 The connection diagram is shown below:

 ![](img/s_06.png)

+` Figure-04: Database Linkage of HMI connection, version v_0.0.2 (2025)`

 Key features of the direct Database Linkage :

 - Aggregates data from multiple systems
 - Useful for analytics dashboards, reporting, and supervisory-level overviews
-- Reduced OT network load
+- Reduced OT network load an unneeded traffic flow in the core industry network

 **Use Case**: High-level monitoring across multiple subsystems (e.g., energy, signaling, HVAC) in a unified dashboard.